Low-Degree Multicalibration: Overview of Contributions

 Further, low-degree multicalibration is a relaxation of smooth multicalibration, which is a relaxation of full multicalibration.
 That is, for any $k \ge 1$ and $\alpha \ge \delta \ge 0$,

 \end{minorresult}

+\eat{ We also investigate the properties of multicalibration, parameterized by a weight class $\mW$, providing further justification for its utility. \begin{itemize} \item First, [robustness to choice of weight functions].
+Leads to finite approximation by basis. \item S \end{itemize} }

 \cite{kakadeF08,FosterH18} were motivated to introduce smooth calibration in order to address the lack of robustness in the classical notion of calibration.
-We show that smooth multicalibration has similar robustness guarantees; for instance, predictors that are close to smoothly multicalibrated functions are also smoothly multicalibrated (with modest degradation in the approximation parameter).
-We also show robustness to small (in $\ell_\infty$) perturbations to the weight function.
+We show that smooth multicalibration has similar robustness guarantees; for instance, predictors that are close to smoothly multicalibrated functions are also smoothly multicalibrated (with modest degradation in the approximation parameter). \eat{ These papers discuss why smooth calibration is a more robust notion than regular calibration.
+We prove analogous robustness results in the multicalibration setting.
+We show that both low-degree and smooth multicalibration are robust to small (in $\ell_1$) perturbations of the predictor.
+This is in contrast to regular multicalibration, where even a small perturbation can make a multi-calibrated predictor far from calibrated.} We also show robustness to small (in $\ell_\infty$) perturbations to the weight function.
 This property is important algorithmically, since it allows us to infer smooth multicalibration (defined over all $1$-Lipshcitz weight functions) from a small basis of functions that can uniformly approximate every 1-Lipschitz function in $\ell_\infty$.